Sighișoara Clock Tower: Architectural features

-The tower is a rectangular prism with massive walls, with a rectangular base measuring 12 meters by 8.66 meters, with four floors and an observation gallery.
+The tower is a rectangular prism with massive walls, with a base measuring 12 by 8.66 meters, with four floors and an observation gallery.
 The current distance between the base of the tower and the base of the roof is 30 meters, and the height of the roof from the base to the top is 34 meters, so the roof is taller than the tower.
-The base of the tower is crossed by two vaulted semi-cylindrical parallel passages dating from the 13th century, provided in the past with solid oak doors and metal gratings, whose traces can still be partially seen today.
-The tower carries many signs of local authority: the four turrets placed on the corners of the roof, 12.5 meters high, are symbols of the autonomy of the State, which can pronounce and execute sentences of capital punishment.
-Also the clock and some of the figures on the inside can be considered symbols of public authority, as can the 1-meter diameter golden sphere on the summit of the roof.
-The tower contains two clock mechanisms, one in wood and one in metal, corresponding to the age of the crafts.
-Two faces (one looking towards the citadel, the second looking towards the lower city) each hold a clock dial of 2.3 meters diameter, with black and gold hand-painted clock numbers.
-Two niches with symbolic carved figures on the inside are located on the left of the dials.
-In the niche facing the citadel are arranged, on three levels, the following figures:
+The base of the tower is crossed by two vaulted, semi-cylindrical, parallel passages dating from the 13th century, provided in the past with solid oak doors and metal gratings, whose traces can still be partially seen today.

+The tower carries many signs of local authority: the four turrets placed on the corners of the roof, each 12.5 meters high, are symbols of the city's judicial autonomy, signalling that the local judge could pronounce and execute sentences of capital punishment.
+The clock and some of the figures can also be considered symbols of public authority, as can the golden sphere at the top of the roof, 1 meter in diameter.
+The tower contains two clock mechanisms, one older wooden one and a newer one made of metal.
+The clock has two faces, one facing the upper city and the second the lower city, each holding a clock dial of 2.3 meters diameter, with black and gold hand-painted clock numbers.
+Two niches with symbolic figures on the inside are located on the left of the dials.
+In the niche facing the upper city are arranged, on three levels, the following figures: